 Teachers can’t read a lime green metallic gel pen, and many students lose these supplies or take them apart until they break.
 Just buy the basics, even if it’s a basic mechanical pencil.

 These are so trendy in schools, and for 95% of students they are a huge distraction.
 Unless your student has a medical condition that requires them to fidget to concentrate, your student doesn’t need one.
 It just turns into a toy that is distracting for your student and other students.
-Please, no more fidget spinners.
+Please, no more fidget spinners and slime.

 Back to school shopping is crazy expensive, so make it your mission this year to save as much as possible and get way below the national average.